 To my little Kim: I hope you are having fun pledging this wonderful organization in good times, bad times-all times!
-Love, your Big Tara.

-Thursday night was awesome thanks to the TKE's!

-TKE: I LOVE TKE, TKE OWNS ME!
+Love, your Big Thursday night was awesome thanks to the TKE's!
+TKE: I LOVE TKE, TKE OWNS love, the Angels.

 To the Upsilon class of Beta; Welcome to the family!
-Congrats love, the Angels.
+Congrats